renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Finished controllers necessary for v1 of API.

 **Thoughts:** Little time to code, but I managed to do it.

+### Day 5: July 8, 2022

+**Today's Progress**: Began learning ReactJS, and the first project also started development.
+But I focused on the "how it works" before jumping into it.

+**Thoughts:** I have a feeling that my work in continuously studying ES6 a month ago will pay off here, a lot of things relating.